 The periphery is a constellation of smart contracts designed to support domain-specific interactions with the core.
 Because of Uniswap’s permissionless nature, the contracts described below have no special privileges, and are in fact only a small subset of the universe of possible periphery-like contracts.
 However, they are useful examples of how to safely and efficiently interact with Uniswap V2.Reference documentation

-The library is a contract that can be inherited from to provide access to a variety of convenience functions for fetching data and pricing.Reference documentation
+The library provides a variety of convenience functions for fetching data and pricing.Reference documentation

 The following sections describe some of the notable design decisions made in Uniswap V2.
 These are safe to skip unless you’re interested in gaining a deep technical understanding of how V2 works under the hood, or writing smart contract integrations!